-Step 1: Create 2 by 2 grid and place the numbers you want to multiply at the top and at the right side as shown below.
+Step 1: Create 2 by 2 grid and place the numbers you want to multiply at the top and at the side as shown in the next figure.
 In this case, we want to multiply 83 by 42.

 Step 3: Multiply the numbers and place the product in the corresponding squares such that the tens digit of the product is in the triangle on the left and the ones digit is in the triangle on the right.